Arakan Army: Bangladesh

 In a 2021 interview with Prothom Alo, army chief Twan Mrat Naing said the organization wanted to have good relations with Bangladesh and work with them on the Rohingya issue.

-The current relationship between the Arakan Army and Bangladesh is still unknown and can be considered as de facto neutral.
-Senior Bangladeshi politicians are exploring the possibility of establishing contact with the Arakan Army to solve the ongoing Rohingya crisis.
-Bangladeshi leaders aims to foster a positive relationship with AA.

 The Arakan Army has also stated that nearly 11 militant groups, including the Rohingya Solidarity Organisation (RSO), Arakan Rohingya Salvation Army (ARSA), and Arakan Rohingya Army (ARA), operate from Rohingya refugee camps in Bangladesh, carrying out killings, rapes, kidnappings, and torture against the Buddhists and Hindu population on Myanmar-Bangladesh border.
 The towns most vulnerable and impacted are Maungdaw and Buthidaung.
-According to the reports, it is alleged that groups like the RSO have ties to Al-Qaeda which exploits the local Muslim population as human shields to fight against the non-muslim population.
+According to the reports, it is alleged that groups like the RSO have ties to Al-Qaeda which exploits the local Muslim population as human shields to fight against the non-Muslim population.
 The Arakan Army further accused Bangladesh of ignoring the growth of such groups within its borders.

-In February 2025, Khalilur Rahman, the chief adviser's high representative on the Rohingya issue, said Bangladesh is in contact with the Arakan Army to protect its border and support Rohingya repatriation.
-He emphasized the need for cooperation and long-term friendly relations between the AA and Bangladesh.
-Later, Home Affairs Adviser Jahangir Alam stated that Bangladeshi traders have to now pay taxes twice when importing goods from Myanmar, first to its government at Sittwe and then to the Arakan Army at the Naf River border.
+In February 2025, Khalilur Rahman, the chief adviser's high representative on the Rohingya issue, said Bangladesh is in contact with the Arakan Army to protect its border and support Rohingya repatriation, despite objections from the Burmese military junta.
+He also called the AA to include Rohingyas in, what he described, the "new administration" of Arakan.
+According to the international analysts, Bangladesh was negotiating with AA for a respectable return for Rohingyas to their homeland; and if any compromise is arrived, they were considering to open the borders with Rakhaine State under United Nations' supervision.
+The proposal of a "humanitarian corridor" for Rakhaine State was endorsed by Md.
+Touhid Hossain, then-Adviser of Foreign Affairs of Bangladesh, however, this proposal faced heavy opposition from various Bangladeshi political parties across the spectrum, including the Bangladesh Nationalist Party, Jamaat-e-Islami, National Citizen Party, and the Communist Party of Bangladesh.
+Rohingya leaders worldwide called Bangladeshi government to act cautiously regarding the AA.

+In the following month, Home Affairs Adviser Jahangir Alam stated that Bangladeshi traders have to now pay taxes twice when importing goods from Myanmar, first to its government at Sittwe and then to the Arakan Army at the Naf River border.

 In April 2025, Jamaat-e-Islami Secretary General Mia Golam Parwar condemned the Arakan Army's armed intrusion and celebration of Sangrai festival in Bandarban's Thanchi Upazila, calling it a serious violation of Bangladesh's sovereignty.
-He criticized the government's silence and demanded strong action against the group's illegal activities in the Chittagong Hill Tracts region.
+He criticized the government's silence and demanded strong action against the group's activities in the Chittagong Hill Tracts region.

+Upon Rahman's appointment as Minister of Foreign Affairs in February 2026, Twan Mrat Naing sent a letter urging continued relationships between AA and Bangladesh.